Definition

 An application that allows users to display and interact with files without needing to transfer them to the device beforehand.

-to open file directly.
+(e.g., Google Drive viewer) to open the file directly.

 1.2.
 If applicable, use